-This diagram and the steps below describes the general process at the Department of Buildings for filing an application and obtaining a permit for jobs that are not Professionally Certified.
+This diagram and the steps below describes the general process at the Department of Buildings for filing an application at a Borough office and obtaining a permit for jobs that are not Professionally Certified.

-Step 1: Applicant pre-files application in a borough office
+Step1: Applicant pre-files application in a borough office

-Applicant meets with Department pre-filer and submits three (3) copies of each of the following to pre-filer
+- Applicant meets with Department pre-filer and submits three (3) copies of each of the following to pre-filer.

-Complete set of drawings, including energy calculations
+- Complete set of drawings, including energy calculations.

-Pre-filer checks for completeness, estimates cost, and determines job type
+- Pre-filer checks for completeness, estimates cost and determines job type.

-- Pre-filer enters basic job information into Buildings Information System (BIS), assesses fee and assigns a BIS Job Number to the application
+- Pre-filer enters basic job information into Buildings Information System (BIS), assesses fee and assigns a BIS Job Number to the application.